artloko/dual-lab-task/README.md

 # dual-lab-task

   ### Console application to solve the problem and to do it in a way that shows your java skills to go to Dual Lab intership.

+  has a mistake, must be rewritten a bit